 Anal fissure is very common.
 For example, an estimated 250,000 new cases occur each year in the US alone.
 It can occur in newborns and right across the age spectrum to old age, and affects both sexes equally.
 It is most common from young adulthood to middle age.
 Pregnancy and childbirth can aggravate or initiate the condition.

 Approximately 50-60% of anal fissures will heal spontaneously.
 However it can recur or become chronic (sometimes lasting for years) in the other 40-50%.

 How is anal fissure diagnosed?

-Symptoms of pain and rectal bleeding will alert your doctor to make a simple examination of the outer end of the anal canal.
-If an acute fissure is present, it will look like a small tear in the posterior (the back end, near the spine) of the anus as shown in Figure 1.
-Chronic fissures have thickened edges and often a “sentinel pile” can be seen.
+Symptoms of pain and rectal bleeding will prompt your doctor to examine the anal opening to see if a fissure is present.
+Usually, it is a small tear in the posterior (the back end, near the spine) of the anus as shown in Figure 1.
+Chronic, or long-standing fissures have thickened edges and often a “sentinel pile” can be seen.